DavidHaslam/Times-Armenian-to-Unicode/README.md

 The character mapping table can be called as as an external replace list in a bespoke **TextPipe** filter.

 My **TextPipe** filter also replaces the font specified in the RTF header lines.

+The mapping table was *reverse engineered* during April 2013.
+For traceability I have also uploaded my Excel workbook.

+NB.
+Times Armenian may or may not have a character for the **Armenian Hyphen**.

+It was simply absent in the RTF files for the project I was then working on.

+FIO.
+It used the **small tilde \x{02DC}** in its place in some separately exported PDF files.

+This exception is not included in my mapping table.

+Likewise, the table excludes the five Armenian ligatures and two other Armenian Unicode characters.